NikaMikeltadze/Spring-Gym-CRM/README.md

 1. **gym-main-service** (Port `8080`): The core Spring Boot REST API for managing trainees, trainers, and training sessions.
 It handles authentication, data access (H2/PostgreSQL), and main business logic.
 2. **gym-discovery-service** (Port `8761`): A Spring Cloud Netflix Eureka Server acting as the central service registry.
 It allows microservices to register and discover each other without hardcoding network addresses.
 3. **trainee-workload-service** (Port `8081`): A separate microservice for processing and aggregating trainer workload.
-It receives training events from the main service and maintains monthly workload totals in its own database.
+It receives training events asynchronously via ActiveMQ from the main service and maintains monthly workload totals in its own database.

 ## Features